Department of Computer Science

 Prerequisites: CS 3343, and CS 3113 or CS 3433.

 A course in pure and applied cryptography, with emphasis on theory.
 Topics may include conventional and public-key cryptosystems, signatures, pseudo-random sequences, hash functions, key management, and threshold schemes.
-Differential Tuition: $150.
-Course Fee: IUCS $45.
+Generally offered: Spring.
+This course has Differential Tuition.
+Course Fees: IUCS $45; DL01 $75.

 CS 4373.
 Data Mining.
 (3-0) 3 Credit Hours.

-Principles, techniques, systems and evaluation of data mining.
+Principles, techniques, systems, and evaluation of data mining.
 Topics may include data preprocessing, frequent pattern mining, association mining, classification and prediction, cluster analysis, and advanced topics such as mining streams, time-Series, texts, and graphs.
-Differential Tuition: $150.
-Course Fee: IUCS $45.
+Generally offered: Fall.
+This course has Differential Tuition.
+Course Fees: IUCS $45.

 CS 4383.
 Computer Graphics.
 (3-0) 3 Credit Hours.

+Prerequisite: CS 2713, CS 3343, and MAT 2253.
 An introduction to two- and three-dimensional generative computer graphics.
 Display devices, data structures, mathematical transformations, and algorithms used in picture generation, manipulation, and display.
-Differential Tuition: $150.
+Generally offered: Spring.
+This course has Differential Tuition.
 Course Fee: IUCS $45.

 CS 4393.
 User Interfaces.
 (3-0) 3 Credit Hours.